ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ```
 #!/bin/bash

 echo "This is a Docker test.
-Happy Year of the Snake!"
+Have a successful 2026!"

 for i in {1..10}
 do